Neighbor To Family Sibling Foster Care Model

 Weekly foster home visits for at least one hour.

-As long as it takes for reunification to occur occur with an emphasis on achieving permanency with 12 months and two placement moves or less.
-If reunification is not an option and the foster parent(s) become potential adoptive parents or guardians, the number or visits usually decrease per month.
+As long as it takes for reunification to occur with an emphasis on achieving permanency with 12 months and two placement moves or less.
+If reunification is not an option and the foster caregiver(s) become potential adoptive parents or guardians, the number or visits usually decrease per month.
 The amount of times visits occur is then determined on a family-by-family basis.
 However, at minimum foster home visits must occur once every 30 days until the family case is closed with the state agency and the juvenile court.

 This program is typically conducted in a(n):